 The National Museum of the American Indian houses one of the world's largest and most diverse collections of its kind.
 The museum's sweeping curvilinear architecture, its indigenous landscaping, and its exhibitions, all designed in collaboration with tribes and communities from across the hemisphere, combine to give visitors from around the world the sense and spirit of Native America.

-The Mitsitam Espresso Coffee Bar is open daily 10 AM–5 PM.
+Mitsitam Espresso Coffee Bar

-The imagiNATIONS Activity Center is open Tuesday–Saturday, 10 AM–4 PM; Sunday, 11 AM–3 PM.
+Open Tuesday–Saturday, 10 AM–4 PM; Sunday, 11 AM–3 PM